 The Employer and the Union hereby agree to be bound by the provisions of the Fund's Agreement and Declaration of Trust, and by all resolutions and rules adopted by the Trustees pursuant to the powers delegated.
 The Employer accepts the Employer Trustees of the Fund and their duly elected successors as its representatives on the Board.
 The Union accepts the Union Trustees of the Fund and their duly elected successors as its representatives on the Board.
-The Union accepts the Board.
-The Employer and their duly elected successors as its representatives on the Board.
 The Employer and the Union agree to cooperate with the Trustees of the designated Trust in distributing benefit plan information and in obtaining and providing such census and other data as may be required by the Trust.